veloren/book/src/players/performance.md

 ### Vertex-limited

 If you're *vertex-limited*, anything that results in the game rendering more polygons to the screen worsens your performance.
-If reducing sprite or entity view distance improves your framerate, this likely applies to you.
+If reducing sprite view distance improves your framerate, this likely applies to you.
 To rectify this situation, you can:

 - Reduce the view distance (reduces the amount of terrain the game must render)
 - Reduce the sprite/entity/entity detail view distance